Adam-Sedlak-Brookings/pyplotbrookings/README.md

 - Plotting has been updated to be consistent with the new [Brand Guidelines](https://brookingsinstitution.sharepoint.com/sites/IBCommunications/SiteAssets/Forms/AllItems.aspx?id=%2Fsites%2FIBCommunications%2FSiteAssets%2FSitePages%2FCrea%2FVisual%2DIdentity%2DGuidelines%2D2023%5F07%5F07%2Epdf&parent=%2Fsites%2FIBCommunications%2FSiteAssets%2FSitePages%2FCrea).
 - New palettes, a color picker, and palette maker have been added!
     - Many palettes have been removed or renamed.
 If an older palette is critical all hope is not lost, just add it back in with `ppb.make_palette()`.
--  New fonts and titles (Roboto is out Helvetica is in!)
+-  New fonts and titles (Roboto is out, Helvetica is in!).
+Roboto is still included in this distribution if needed.
 -  As always please reach out if you find bugs or styling inconsistencies.
 Thank you so much!

 ## Contact